nnajeh/Optuna-TPE-UNet-Segmentation/README.md

-# Hyperparameter optimization study for a PyTorch UNET with Optuna.
+# Hyperparameter optimization study for a PyTorch UNET with Optuna

 This project includes a hyperparameter optimization study of a PyTorch UNet for the segmentation of the DRIVE Digital Retinal Images for Vessel Extraction dataset using the hyperparameter optimization framework Optuna.